Towards Cognitively-Faithful Decision-Making Models to Improve AI Alignment: Empirical Analysis on Kidney Allocation Data

-\textit{Performance for the simulated decision-maker DM1.} For DM1, \cref{fig:simulated_participant} (top right) shows how our model recovers the rules used by this decision-maker.
+\textit{ Simulated DM1.} \Cref{fig:simulated_participant} (top right) shows how our model recovers the rules used by DM1.
 E.g., for the feature \textit{number for dependents}, $\smash{\inner^{\deps}}$ captures the increase in choice contribution when this feature has a non-zero value, and for the \textit{years waiting} feature, $\smash{\inner^{\yearsw}}$ learns the increased contribution of values exceeding 6 years.
 Both successfully represent the threshold functions used in DM1.
 Note that neither of these observations can be easily inferred from logistic or decision tree models (bottom row of \cref{fig:simulated_participant}).
-Our model is also more accurate (0.76 $\pm$ 0.02) than logistic (0.74 $\pm$ 0.02) and decision tree (0.68 $\pm$ 0.04) models.
-Appendix~\ref{sec:appendix_empirical} shows our model's performance for other simulated decision-makers.

-Overall, our models provide a better understanding of the decision-making processes without sacrificing predictive accuracy.
+Our model is also more accurate (0.76 $\pm$~0.02) than logistic (0.74 $\pm$~0.02) and decision tree (0.68 $\pm$~0.04) models. \Cref{sec:appendix_empirical} shows similar results for other simulated decision-makers.
+Overall, our models provide a better understanding of the decision-making processes, without sacrificing predictive accuracy.